-A computing device is important for the students of all streams, without a laptop or desktop it impossible to go through education these days, you need to access different information over the internet, running different types of programs, coding, designing, development and much more.
+A computing device is important for students of all streams; without a laptop or desktop, it is impossible to go through education these days; you need to access different information over the internet, run different types of programs, code, design, development, and much more.

-You don’t want to buy a laptop which is troublesome rather than productive for yourself.
+You don’t want to buy a troublesome laptop rather than be productive for yourself.

-With the right laptop, you can easily get ahead and stay on top of your work without needing to schedule in time to go sit in the library to use the computer for either work or for personal reasons.
+With the right laptop, you can quickly get ahead and stay on top of your work without needing to schedule time to go sit in the library to use the computer for either work or for personal reasons.

 5 Best Laptops For College Students